damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## isAuthenticated$

-This property returns an `Observable<AuthenticatedResult>`.
+The `isAuthenticated$` property returns an `Observable<AuthenticatedResult>`.
 This object is filled depending on with how many configurations you run.
-The `AuthenticatedResult` is built as following:
+The `AuthenticatedResult` is structured as follows:

 ```ts
 export interface AuthenticatedResult {
   isAuthenticated: boolean;
   allConfigsAuthenticated: ConfigAuthenticatedResult[];
 }